Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Industry & CommerceParks & Recreational AreasRoads & VehiclesSettlements & Settlers.
 In addition, it is included in the U.S. Route 66 series list.
 A significant historical month for this entry is June 2021.

 Location.
 34° 18.379′ N, 117° 28.009′ W. Marker is near Phelan, California, in San Bernardino County.
-Marker is on Wagon Train Road (Old U.S. 66) half a mile south of California Route 138, on the right when traveling south.
+It is on Wagon Train Road (Old U.S. 66) half a mile south of California Route 138, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 3355 Wagon Train Rd, Phelan CA 92371, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Santa Fe and Salt Lake Trail (a few steps from this marker); Camp Cajon Monument (within shouting distance of this marker); Stoddard-Waite Monument (approx. 0.2 miles away); Mormon Pioneer Trail (approx. ¼ mile away); Hill 582 (approx.
+of this marker, measured as the crow flies: Santa Fe and Salt Lake Trail (a few steps from this marker); Camp Cajon Monument (within shouting distance of this marker); Stoddard-Waite Monument (approx. 0.2 miles away); Mormon Pioneer Trail (approx. Ό mile away); Hill 582 (approx. 2 miles away); Blue Cut (approx. 2.8 miles away); Summit Train Station (approx. 2.9 miles away); Elliot Ranch (approx. 2.9 miles away).
+Touch for a list and map of all markers in Phelan.

 Camp Cajon Monument image.
 Click for full size.

-Photographed By Jason Voigt, August 14, 2022
+Photographed by Jason Voigt, August 14, 2022

-3. Camp Cajon Monument
+7. Camp Cajon Monument

 Lucerne Valley sponsored plaque image.
 Click for full size.

-Photographed By Jason Voigt, August 14, 2022
+Photographed by Jason Voigt, August 14, 2022

-4. Lucerne Valley sponsored plaque
+8. Lucerne Valley sponsored plaque

 An actual plaque from Camp Cajon's early days was placed back on a picnic table in 2021.